iYadavVaibhav/stem/docs/0-Information-Technology/aws-amazon-web-services.md

 - containers provide efficiency and portability
   - `ECS Elastic Container Service`
   - `EKS Elastic Kubernetes Service`
-- They both run on top of EC2, henc use EC2 as a service.
+- They both run on top of EC2, hence use EC2 as a service.
 - Container orchestration tool helps us manage 100s of containers easily

 Serverless